Twall09/QAP2---Databases/README.md

 - Online Store Inventory and Orders System

 # Details
 - In Semester 3 at Keyin College, this is our second QAP in Databases.
 For this project, I wrote SQL code to create tables, insert data, and execute the required queries for each problem.
-I used PostgreSQL 17 and the PGAdmin 4 platform to insert data and provide basic examples that it works.
+I used PostgreSQL 17 and the PGAdmin 4 platform to insert my data and provide basic examples to show that it works.